 You can reallocate them to totally new projects and applications where they fit in.
 Else, you could repurpose them to deal with existing workloads that are using expensive on-demand instances in your cloud.
 Or, if repurposing doesn’t work out for you, unused or underutilized RIs can be sold on AWS Marketplace.

 A quick tip for aged, unpopular instance types though; they might be hard to sell as the volume on this market varies.

 When we terminate an EC2 instance, by default, all attached EBS volumes are deleted as well.
 But it’s very easy to forget that your snapshots still remain on S3 and continue racking up monthly charges.

 Those charges may also be more than you imagine.
 Although backups are mostly incremental, the initial snapshot is of the entire volume.
-Moreover, regular subsequent snapshots over a long retention period may require as much capacity as the initial snapshot taken.
+Moreover, regular subsequent snapshots over a longer retention period may require as much capacity as the initial snapshot taken.

-So, even though S3 is cheaper than general purpose SSD, you should consider deleting the original EBS volume snapshot that was associated with the volume.
+So, even though S3 is cheaper than general-purpose SSD, you should consider deleting the original EBS volume snapshot that was associated with the volume.
 This way, the monthly savings can be as much as those made by deleting all the orphan snapshots.

 In other words, unless you are actually thinking of using orphaned snapshots for creating future EBS volumes, you should delete them as part of your cloud housekeeping.
 This process is far easier and helps in reducing your AWS cloud cost.